802Projects

 This is what the finished product looks like.
 I think the resin blue is a closer match to the OEM color than the ABS filament was.
 The resin color that I am using is not an "off the shelf" color.
 I had to add my own resin dye to get the shade as close as possible.
 I also made some with black resin.

 I will not be releasing the design (.STL) file.
 I had shared my cabin filter file to the community and now realize that was a mistake.
 I didn't mind if someone printed one for themselves or their friends.
-But other people began selling them on eBay.
-On top of that, I had people contacting me with questions about a bracket I never sold them.
+But other people (including a big corporation) began selling them on eBay.
+On top of that, I had people contacting me with install questions about a bracket I never sold them.

 I do ship overseas if you pay for it.
-I ship everything in a padded envelope.
+I ship everything in a padded envelope USPS First Class mail.
 Just let me know where you are from and what you want, and I'll get you an exact quote.
 Just to give you some rough prices from past shipments... $17 to Canada, $17 to Singapore, $22 to Australia, $20 to Germany.
 Also I have to fill out a custom form when shipping and it will ask for quantity and value.
 Depending on your country, you may be subject to taxes.
 I have no control over this.
 In just about every package I ship, I also toss in a few defect ones or raw ones for fun.
-So if you buy 2 covers for $50 + 22 shipping to Australia and I toss in 3 extra defect covers... on your customs form I'll just say I'm shipping you 5 key covers at $10 each vs 2 at $50.
-If for some reason you don't want extras you can let me know.
+So if you buy 2 covers for $50 + 22 shipping to Australia and I toss in 3 extra defect covers... on your customs form I'll just say I'm shipping you 5 key covers at $10 each vs 2 at $25 each.
+Also keep in mind that international shipping can be slow.
+It may take 3-4 weeks for packages to show progress when tracking.

 Very carefully.
-You will end up destroying the plastic.
-That is a given.
+This is something you will have to tackle yourself.
+It's time consuming and not a service I want to offer.
+There is no way to remove it without destroying the plastic.
 But you want to take your time because you don't want to scratch the key.
 Its best to wrap key blade with masking tape.
 Then slice the plastic vertically in the cylinder area multiple times with a fresh razor blade.
 Do multiple cuts with minor pressure.
 Eventually it will get deep enough where you can pry it open with a small screwdriver.
 I've cut a few off myself and occasionally the key blade will be loose.
 You'll be able to slide it out of the titanium end.
 If this happens you can add a few drops of crazy glue and slide it back in.

 Any locksmith can cut the key.
 Most hardware stores can as well and will likely be cheaper.
 My local Aubuchon Hardware has cut two keys for me for free.
 I would not mention anything about a "titanium" key.
 The only part that is titanium is the part you grip.
 The actual blade part they cut is normal metal.
 If you throw the word "titanium" around they may thing the part you cut is made of titanium and refuse to do it.